Brazil's .br: 50.3 Million Hostnames, a Profession-Gated Namespace, and the Internet's Most Opinionated ccTLD

 .co.uk (UK) None, open to anyone Moderate

-Identity verification creates accountability but does not eliminate abuse. .com.br appeared in the APWG's top 9 phishing TLDs in Q4 2021.
-Banking and tax-themed phishing exploiting .com.br subdomains is rising — over 1,300 unique .com.br subdomains have been observed in phishing campaigns.
-CPF fraud is significant in Brazil, with 80% of identity fraud attempts occurring at the verification stage.
-An underground market exists for fraudulent CPFs.
+Identity verification creates accountability but does not eliminate abuse. com.br appeared in the APWG's top phishing TLDs in Q4 2021.
+Banking and tax-themed phishing exploiting com.br subdomains is rising — over 1,300 unique com.br subdomains have been observed in phishing campaigns (APWG, third-party reporting).
+CPF fraud is significant in Brazil, with industry reporting placing most identity-fraud attempts at the verification stage, and an underground market exists for fraudulent CPFs.
+These abuse figures are external; our dataset measures presence and resolution, not maliciousness.

 But .br does not appear on the "most dangerous ccTLD" lists alongside .tk, .ga, .cf, and .ml — the free-registration Freenom domains that at their peak accounted for the majority of ccTLD phishing worldwide.
 Identity verification raises the cost of abuse.
 It does not make abuse impossible.
 The distinction matters: Brazil's approach is a barrier, not a wall.